Now is the Time for Canada to Re-think Middle East Policy

 April 3, 2023

 A new Middle East is taking shape.
-We outline why it’s time Canada’s Middle East policy caught up, or risk being irrelevant.
+It’s time for Canada’s Middle East policy to catch up or risk being irrelevant.

 Second, what is dramatically different about the Middle East today is that Israel and the Arab states have separated the Palestinian issue from their broader (and often converging) security and prosperity interests.
 For over 70 years, Canada’s policy on the Middle East has been based on two premises: first, that a resolution of the Palestinian problem and a “two-state solution” is the key to broader peace in the Middle East; and second, that Israel and the Arab oil exporting countries of the region are perpetual enemies.
 Neither of these premises remains true.
 In 2020, the “Abraham Accords” opened the door to normalizing diplomatic and commercial relations between Israel and its neighbours (UAE, Bahrain, Morocco, Sudan and Qatar).